 When I was a kid, we use to roam everywhere on our farm when it was time to pick blackberries.
 It was always hot, there were often times horses running and bucking, sometimes snakes involved and the need to scale the nearest barbed wire fence, and there were lots and lots of thorns.
-Yep…that was back in the day, when there wasn’t such a thing as big, thornless, juicy blackberries.
+Yep…that was back in the day when there wasn’t such a thing as big, thornless, juicy blackberries.
 It seemed to take forever to pick one gallon of blackberries.
-My mother would wake my sisters and I early each morning to go blackberry picking.
+My mother would wake my sisters and me early each morning to go blackberry picking.
 I couldn’t wait until the last berry was picked.
 Gosh…did I hate that job!
-I also hated going to church on Sunday and getting up to sing with purple stained hands.
-Oh, but did I ever love eating my mother’s homemade blackberry jam on a homemade biscuit, or her blackberry cobbler that she topped with a mixture of ice cream and fresh whipping cream.
+I also hated going to church on Sunday and getting up to sing with purple-stained hands.
+Oh, but did I ever love eating my mother’s homemade blackberry jam on a homemade biscuit, or the blackberry cobbler that she topped with a mixture of ice cream and fresh whipped whipping cream.

 These days, I’m fortunate enough to have my own patch of blackberries, except there’s one difference.
 My blackberries are the thornless berries that get huge and let me tell ya…they are beyond juicy!
 I use these huge big berries to make my Soft Crust Blackberry Cobbler and my Blackberry Dumplings.